bucket-xv/bucket-xv.github.io/_pages/about.md

 I actively participate in the activities in Turing Class.
 I'm the vice president of the 2025 Turing Class Forum.
 Besides, I'm also serving in Student Service Corps of PKU.

+## Work Experiences

+- **System Engineer, DeepSeek, 2025.7 - present**
+  + I joined DeepSeek as a system engineer in July 2025.
+My main work is to maintain and optimize the kernels used by models.

 ## Hometown

 I grow up in Shanghai, a city with an inclusive culture.
 Life there is always bustling and full of energy.
 Though currently I'm living in Beijing for my study, I hope to go back to Shanghai after my graduation.